meteor/meteor/content/blaze.md

 For similar reasons to the above, it's better to use `{% raw %}{{#each todo in todos}}{% endraw %}` rather than the older `{% raw %}{{#each todos}}{% endraw %}`.
 The second sets the entire data context of its children to a single `todo` object, and makes it difficult to access any context from outside of the block.

-The only reason not to use `{% raw %}{{#each .. in}}{% endraw %}` because it makes it difficult to access the `todo` symbol inside event handlers.
+The only reason not to use `{% raw %}{{#each .. in}}{% endraw %}` would be because it makes it difficult to access the `todo` symbol inside event handlers.
 Typically the solution to this is simply to use a sub-component to render the inside of the loop.

 <h3 id="pass-data-into-helpers">Pass data into helpers</h3>